All Your Data

 Backblaze organizes your online backup around the concept of "top-level drives" that are selected to be backed up.
 When the Backblaze product is installed on your computer, it scans for any permanently attached hard drives (not network drives or removable media like CDs or flash drives) and declares those hard drives are to be backed up.
 To add or remove a hard drive to be backed up, click “Setting…” in the Backblaze Control Panel and make sure the drive is selected.

-Please note that exFAT volumes have a history of issues with Mac operating systems.
-If you are having trouble backing up an exFAT volume with macOS, please contact Backblaze Support for assistance.
+Please note that exFAT volumes have a history of issues with both Mac and Windows operating systems.
+If you are having trouble backing up an exFAT volume, please contact Backblaze Support for assistance.

 EXACTLY Which Files have been Backed Up